beuss-git/bachelor-oppgave-nina/README.md

 `poetry install` to install project dependencies

-`poetry run poe torch-cuda` to install torch with cuda.
+`poetry run poe torch-cuda` to install torch with cuda (only needed on windows).

 `pre-commit install` to install pre-commit hooks.